Supplementary Information Form

 - The LEA is responsible for co-ordinating the administration procedure and for offering school places.

 - Unless otherwise stated in the Criteria for admissions set out below, places are offered to children resident within or outside the school’s catchment area.
-(See map below).
+(See map).

 - Having consulted the LEA and others in accord with the requirements of the law, the Governing Body has set as its planned admissions number 30 pupils for the school year commencing September.